 Concord Elementary School

-- Concord Elementary School's student population of 667 students has stayed relatively flat over five school years.
+- Concord Elementary School's student population of 614 students has declined by 8% over five school years.

 |Grades Offered||Grades Kindergarten-5|

 |Students by Grade|

 - Concord Elementary School is ranked within the top 20% of all 1,142 schools in South Carolina (based off of combined math and reading proficiency testing data) for the 2016-17 school year.